-The Subordinate CA obtains delegate CA certificates from the STI-CA using interfaces 1), 2), and 3) of Figure 4.
+The Subordinate CA obtains delegate CA certificates from the STI-CA using interfaces 1), 2), and 3) of Figure 2.
 Aside from the minor exceptions noted here, the procedures are identical to the certificate management procedures defined by ATIS-1000080-E.

-The Subordinate CA obtains a fresh SPC Token from the STI-PA that authorizes the Subordinate CA to obtain delegate CA certificates from the STI-CA for a specific set of TNs.
+The Subordinate CA obtains a fresh SPC Token from the STI-PA that authorizes the Subordinate CA to obtain delegate CA certificates from the STI-CA. The procedure is as specified in [ATIS-1000080-E], with the exception that the SPC Token has TN-level scope, and the token “ca” boolean is set to ‘true’.

-Once the Subordinate CA has obtained a valid SPC Token, it can order a delegate CA certificate from the STI-CA using the ACME protocol as specified in ATIS-1000080-E.
+Once the Subordinate CA has obtained a valid SPC Token, it can order a delegate CA certificate from the STI-CA using the ACME protocol as specified in [ATIS-1000080-E].

-During the authorization phase of the certificate ordering process, the STI-CA obtains the STI-PA certificate referenced by the SPC Token in order to verify that the SPC Token signature.
+During the authorization phase of the certificate ordering process, the STI-CA obtains the STI-PA certificate referenced by the SPC Token in order to verify the SPC Token signature, as specified in [ATIS-1000080-E].

-At this point, the Subordinate CA stores the issued delegate CA certificate in preparation for issuing delegate end-entity certificates to its Customer AFs.
-The Customer AF procedure to order a delegate end-entity certificate is similar to the STI end-entity certificate ordering procedure defined in ATIS-1000080-E, except that the ACME account can be pre-authorized by leveraging the already-established security association between Customer AF and TN Provider.
-This simplifies the ordering process, since the Customer AF does not have to obtain an SPC Token, and it does not have to respond to an ACME authorization challenge.
+At this point, the Subordinate CA stores the issued delegate CA certificate in preparation for issuing delegate end-entity certificates to the VoIP Entities that it serves.
+The VoIP Entity procedure to order a delegate end-entity certificate is similar to the STI end-entity certificate ordering procedure defined in ATIS-1000080-E, except that the ACME account can be pre-authorized by leveraging the already-established security association between VoIP Entity and Subordinate CA. This simplifies the ordering process, since the VoIP Entity does not have to obtain an SPC Token, and it does not have to respond to an ACME authorization challenge.

-As specified in ATIS-1000080-E, the CAF-KMS generates two public/private key pairs; one for the ACME account, and one for the delegate end-entity certificate.
-It stores the private keys in the SKS.
+Following the procedures defined in [ATIS-1000080-E], the VoIP Entity KMS generates two public/private key pairs; one for the ACME account, and one for the delegate end-entity certificate.
+It stores the private keys in its SKS.

-The Customer AF orders a new delegate end-entity certificate using the certificate ordering procedure specified in ATIS-1000080-E, minus the ACME authorization challenge/response steps (since the ACME account is pre-authorized).
-The Subordinate CA signs the newly issued end-entity certificate with the private key of the delegate CA certificate.
+The VoIP Entity orders a new delegate end-entity certificate using the certificate ordering procedure specified in [ATIS-1000080-E], minus the ACME authorization challenge/response steps (since the ACME account is pre-authorized).
+The Subordinate CA signs the newly issued end-entity certificate with the private key of the delegate CA certificate, and returns the STI-CR URI where the certificate is stored to the VoIP.

+As part of step-5, the Subordinate CA stores the newly issued delegate end-entity certificate in the STI-CR.

+As an alternative within steps 5) and 6), the VoIP Entity could download the newly issued end-entity certificate and store it in an STI-CR hosted by the VoIP Entity.